OTRF/Security-Datasets/small_datasets/windows/credential_access/credential_dumping_T1003/credentials_from_memory/empire_mimikatz_logonpasswords.md

 # Empire Mimikatz Logonpasswords

-An adversary can grab credentials from the memory contents of lsass.exe
+An adversary can use mimikatz and module `logonpasswords` to dump credentials from the memory contents of lsass.exe

 ## Creators